-When Google shut down Google TV a few years ago, it replaced the platform with something completely different: Android TV.
+(Pocket-lint) - When Google shut down Google TV in 2014, it replaced the platform with something completely different: Android TV.

-It seems to be doing reasonably well, having been well-received by both developers and manufacturers alike.
-Google TV had a lack of apps, but Android TV has access to the Google Play Store, so developers with a mobile app can easily apply some modifications to make an Android TV app.
+It has been relatively well-received by both developers and manufacturers alike.
+Google TV had a lack of apps, but Android TV has access to the Google Play, so developers with a mobile app can easily apply some modifications to make an Android TV app.
 Plus, Android TV has Google Cast support.
 In a nutshell, Android TV is essentially Android optimised for the big screen.

-It is easy to operate, can be controlled via voice, and has more apps than Google TV.
+It is easy to operate, can be controlled via voice using Google Assistant, and has some decent apps.
 Here's everything you need to know about it, including how it works, when you can use it, and which devices offer it.

 What is Android TV?

 Simply put, Android TV is designed to bring the sorts of things you enjoy on your phone to your TV.
 That doesn't mean you'll be taking calls through your TV or trawling through emails, but it's about ease of navigation, access to entertainment and simple interactivity.
 It's about making your TV smart and doing it with an interface that's recognisable and easy to use.